 One way criminals try to get through your defenses is by chipping away at your patience.
 They start by stealing your NetID and password, then trying to log in to that account over and over and over and over...
 You get so many authentication requests on your phone that you might accidentally hit "accept" instead of "deny," or you might be tempted to turn off two-step authentication entirely.

 The best way to stop this "MFA push spam" is to change your NetID password on the compromised account.
 Once you change your password, the attacker can no longer send you the authentication request.
 Contact the IT Security Office if this happens to you.

 Look Out for Well-Done Fake Login Pages

 Once you enter your NetID and password on this fake page, you are asked to complete the two-factor authentication step.
-Normally you have three options available: Send me a Push, Call Me, and Enter a Passcode.
-A phishing site will offer you ONLY the Enter a Passcode option:
+Normally Duo will use the method you used most recently, or the method you have chosen from the Other options list of methods.

 Graphically, everything looks legitimate, so you go to your phone, get the Duo passcode, enter it into the website, and click "Log in."

 - Your NetID

 - A legitimate Duo code that they can use to log in to your account

 The strength of two-factor authentication lies in what you know (your login credentials) and what you have (your phone).
 If a website tries to bypass one or the other, then do not continue and contact the IT Security Office.

 You’ll notice that this kind of attack originates with the link to the fake Cornell login page.
 That’s why it’s so important to make sure the link you click is a valid cornell.edu link.
 Remember, only the text between